 First time visitors expect to see the website in a language they understand.
 With such a short attention span it’s easy to lose users who are not finding the language switcher soon enough.
 This is why it is important not only to have their language available, but to also point this out to them or even automatically redirect to it.

-The way automatic language detection works is that the last visited language is remembered through a cookie, so that returning visitors will always visit your website directly in their chosen language.
+The way automatic language detection works is that the last visited language is remembered through a cookie, so returning visitors will always visit your website directly in their chosen language.